 Certificate Validation: An act or process by which a certificate user established that the assertions made by a certificate can be trusted [RFC 4949].

-Company Code: A unique four-character alphanumeric code (NXXX) assigned to all Service Providers [ATIS-0300251].End-Entity: An entity that participates in the Public Key Infrastructure (PKI).
+Company Code: A unique four-character alphanumeric code (NXXX) assigned to all Service Providers [ATIS-0300251].

+Customer: Typically a service provider’s subscriber, which may or not be the ultimate end-user of the telecommunications service.
+A customer, for example, may be a person, enterprise, reseller, or value-added service provider (ref [ATIS-1000088]).End-Entity: An entity that participates in the Public Key Infrastructure (PKI).
 Usually a Server, Service, Router, or a Person.
 In the context of this document, an end-entity is a Service Provider, TN Service Provider, or VoIP Entity.

+End user: The entity ultimately consuming the VoIP-based telecommunications service.
+For the purposes of this report, an end user may directly be the customer of a service provider or may indirectly use the VoIP based telecommunications service through another entity such as a reseller or value-added service provider (ref [ATIS-1000088]).

 Fingerprint: A hash result ("key fingerprint") used to authenticate a public key or other data [RFC 4949].